 Report on Other Legal and Regulatory Requirements

-Central Government of India in terms of sub-section (11) of section 143 of the Companies
+by the Central Government of India in terms of sub-section (11) of section 143 of the

 (b) In our opinion, proper books of account as required by law have been kept by the